 However, the amount of force used in self-defense must be in proportion to the level of the threat or assault being defended against.
 Furthermore, one can use reasonable force to recover or defend property.
 However, the use of deadly force is never permissible to defend or recover property.
 Also, it's important to note that provocation by words alone, no matter how insulting, will not justify a battery.

-If you've been charged with assault and battery in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, it's crucial to seek representation from an experienced criminal defense attorney to ensure that your rights are effectively protected.
-Please contact an experienced criminal defense lawyer at Manikas Law, LLC today to schedule an initial meeting.
+If you've been charged with assault and battery in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, it's crucial to seek representation from an experienced Fairfax Virginia assault and battery criminal defense lawyer to ensure that your rights are effectively protected.
+Please contact a criminal defense attorney at Manikas Law LLC today by phone at 703-556-0004 or though the Contact Us page to schedule an initial meeting.